Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 “It took us a week to work up the courage to even let it see us,” Vemet confessed.

 “Sensible caution,” Yan said dismissively.
-He looked up and tasted the air---There was a greasy, odd scent on the wind that nearly overpowered the sharp flavor of the spring thaw.
+He looked up and tasted the air - There was a greasy, odd scent on the wind that nearly overpowered the sharp flavor of the spring thaw.
 “I’m glad it’s far from the village, though.”

 “I wouldn’t hunt here anyway.
 I don’t want to know what kind of curse it might have left on the meat,” Vemet grumbled.